 WHO I AM

-I believe in storytelling.
+My name is GG and I believe that storytelling heals.
 I believe in awkward honesty, making mistakes and trusting your journey.

 And I had a plan.